You've tried “everything”.

 Dr. Lester Clowes

-Pennee had her own version of the carefully assembled life.
 Educator.
 Professional dancer.
 Laker Girl.
 Stay-at-home mom.
 Leadership roles in sales.
-Each identity picked up where the last one left off...
+Each identity picked up where the last one left off.
 None of them fully hers.

 The stability she'd built was real.
 Until it wasn't.

 Pennee holds a coaching certification in neurodivergence from Beacon College.
-She works with adolescent girls and women who are smart, capable, and quietly overwhelmed — the ones who've been told they just need to try harder, when what they actually need is a better understanding of how they're wired.
-Not a longer to-do list.
-A different operating system.
+She works with adolescent girls and women who are smart, capable, and quietly overwhelmed — the ones who've been told they just need to try harder, when what they actually need is a better map of how they're wired.
+If that's you, or someone you love, reach out to schedule your free consult.

 Pennee Clowes

-Together, they run DEFY — built on one conviction: that real change doesn't start with better habits or stronger motivation.
+Together, they run DEFY.
+Because real change doesn't start with better habits or stronger motivation.
 It starts with telling the truth about why the old ones never worked.

 You already know something is off.